tcheukueppoo/maat/docs/gc.md

    ...
 }

-/*
- * 'k' now points to the list of survivals, migrate them to gen2, could
+// 'k' now points to the list of survivals, migrate them to gen2. migrate_to_old_gen(k);
- * have been done while traversing but that's not important now!
- */
-migrate_to_old_gen(k);
 ```

 A nursery-2 object marked `touched` by the mutator will not be instantly added
-to the `touched_list` because we are not sure of its liveness until it migrates
+to the touched list because we are not sure of its liveness until it migrates
 to the old generation.
 We would still do the same thing if we were sure of its
 liveness because the to-become old object should only be traversed in the next
-GC cycle as it's linked nursery-1 objects which later on get migrated to
+GC cycle as nursery-1 objects referencing it are later on get migrated to
 nursery-2.

 4. Case `#4`

 As you can see, we are in a case where an old object points to a nursery-2
 object which means the old object in question needs to be grayed, marked
-`touched2`, and pushed into the `touched_list` to be traversed in the atomic
+`touched2`, and pushed onto the touched list to be traversed in the atomic
 phase.
 Again, this is a conservative measure, as we're not sure of the liveness
 of old objects until a major collection is done.